flype44/VControl/DOCUMENTATION.md

 This command map a `256KB` or `512KB` or `1MB` valid ROM file and REBOOT the system.

-This command does a RAW maprom, the input file content remains unchecked, untouched and mapped as is.
+It does a RAW maprom, the input file content remains unchecked, untouched and mapped as is.

 **INPUT :**